gracjans/FPL-AI-Manager_SwanseAI/README.md

 but needs some refactoring and adaptation for more convenient use.
 Tests are also a must.
 Full automation is planned, as currently it is the user who has to click out changes.*

-*A detailed report about data preparation and model training will also be prepared.*
+*A detailed report about data preparation and model training will also be prepared alongside with documentation and 'how to use' instructions.*